 Snowbird might be the perfect place to celebrate the winter holidays as a family.
 From the Hanukkah candle lighting after a day on the slopes or the Christmas eve parade and fireworks (after a day of skiing for free if you are one of the first 50 people to dress up like Santa).

 Solitude mountain is the idyllic stay for families, with a Swiss-inspired village that serves up yoga, S'mores, avalanche dog demos and movie nights for guests.
-Plus kids under 6 ski for FREE.
+Plus kids four and under ski for FREE.
 My fave, start them off on the Link Lift.

 Any 12 year old with a lift ticket can compete in the mini slalom and slopestyle competition known as Grom Fest.